Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 • Gradually increase the amplitude of the circles.

-How much time to devote to it?
+How much time should you dedicate to it?

 Why is it useful?

-Ankle rings can:
+Ankle circles can:

-• Reduce stiffness upon waking.
+• Reduce stiffness when you wake up.

 • Stimulate blood circulation.

-A variant to try
+A variation to try

 How to Stretch Properly

-Ideal Duration for Your Stretching
+Ideal Duration for Your Stretches

 • 15 seconds × 4 repetitions